-Anyone can make a complaint to us about the provision of a disability service by a Victorian disability service provider.
-Whether you are a person with a disability, a family member or friend of someone with a disability, a staff member, carer, or a member of the community – you have the right to make a complaint to the Disability Services Commissioner (DSC).
+Anyone can make a complaint about the provision of a disability service by a regulated Victorian disability service provider.
+Whether you are a person with a disability, a family member or friend of someone with a disability, a staff member, carer, or a member of the community – you have the right to make a complaint.

 We encourage people to talk to their disability service provider first to see if you can resolve your concerns.
 If you are not confident to speak to your service provider or you are not satisfied with the result, you can talk to us.
 Our complaints service is entirely independent, free and confidential.